Discover Bank Review: Online Savings, Checking, CDs, and MMA

 There’s a lot of paperwork, questions to answer, and tons of waiting.
 And whenever I’m sitting in a bank, I begin second-guessing every single one of my financial decisions.

-When you open a Discover Cashback Checking Account online, there’s no judgment about how much you plan to fund your account with.
+When you open a bank account online, there’s no judgment about how much you plan to fund your account with.
 It’s three easy (and painless) steps.

 Excellent Discover Bank app